hashicorp/terraform-provider-consul/website/docs/r/service.html.markdown

 * `datacenter` - (Optional) The datacenter to use.
 This overrides the agent's default datacenter and the datacenter in the provider setup.

+* `meta` - (Optional) A map of arbitrary KV metadata linked to the service instance.

 The following attributes are available for each health-check: